aaronwalker/aaronwalker.github.com/_posts/2020-12-04-quarkus-lambda-containers.md

 This demo shows how you can packages a Quarkus Lambda App using the new [Lambda containers](https://docs.aws.amazon.com/lambda/latest/dg/lambda-images.html) support.
 A basically used the [Quarkus - Amazon Lambda](https://quarkus.io/guides/amazon-lambd) guide as the basis for this demo.

+## TL;DR
+The code for this demo is available on GitHub [https://github.com/base2Services/quarkus-lambda-container-demo](https://github.com/base2Services/quarkus-lambda-container-demo)

 ## Prerequisites
 To complete this guide, you need: